 Summary

 The Emfac2001 model and its predecessors calculate emission factors for passenger cars.
-These emission factors are often scaled up, using a “standards ratio” factors, to estimate emissions from light-duty and medium-duty trucks.
+These emission factors are often scaled up, using “standards ratio” factors, to estimate emissions from light-duty and medium-duty trucks.
 The standards ratio factors correct for the differences in exhaust emissions standards between passenger cars, light-, and medium-duty trucks.

 The model currently applies a standards ratio factor to all PM emissions, including all running emissions (PMEX), emissions from tire wear (PMTW), and emissions from brake wear (PMBW).
 This means that PMEX, PMTW, and PMBW emission factors for light-duty and medium-duty trucks are scaled up using the standards ratio factor for PM.
 This approach is correct for exhaust emissions since the exhaust PM standards vary between the light-duty vehicles but it is not correct for PMTW or PMBW emissions.
 In the proposed change, the calculations have been corrected so that the exhaust PM factor is not applied to PMTW and PMBW.
 This change will only reduce PMTW and PMBW emissions from light-duty and medium-duty trucks.